kees1948/Hart-r-_fieldbustool/master/README.md

 Run 'make' to build to tool.
-It runs as a few threads, one for receive, one for trasnmit and one for timers.
+It runs as a few threads, one for receive, one for transmit and one for timers.

 <pre>
 Command line options: